Frequently Asked Questions

 What happens if I lose my Digital Files?

 Once your Digital Files have been delivered, all responsibility in maintaining your files belongs to you.
-Having captured weddings for more than 12 years, I know certain precautions should be taken when storing Digital Files to protect against faulty devices and drive failures.
+Having captured weddings digitally for more than a decade, I recommend certain precautions be taken when storing Digital Files to protect against faulty devices and drive failures.
 I’ve found that following a few simple tips can give you lots of added protection for very little time or additional money invested.
 First, backup your images on a separate drive.
 This could be a thumb drive or an external hard drive, but we recommend choosing a size appropriate for these files as you’ll want to reduce the risk of a drive crashing by limiting the amount of times the drive is accessed.
 In other words, don’t store your photos on your laptop where you play games, browse the internet and store documents on a daily basis.
 For even more security, we highly recommend choosing offsite storage for your files.
 You can do this with a physical drive in a safe or lock box but most people these days will find storing these files in the Cloud to be the most beneficial.
 Second, test your data and backup frequently.
 I recommend testing your data and back-up each year on your wedding anniversary.

 BOOKS AND ALBUMS